-4.4 Car Parking and Traffic Management:
+4.5 Car Parking and Traffic Management:

-- Car parking requirements as per the TPS, Clause 6.12 and Appendix 4.
+- Car parking requirements as per the Scheme, Clause 6.12 and Appendix 4.
 It is noted that the specified number of car parking bays may be reduced or increased dependent on the individual circumstances of the development. - Generally it is recommended that car parking should be located within the front boundary setback area, as this will ensure that it relates to the development.
-Service vehicles shall enter and exit the site in forward gear. - All areas to be used for car parking, access ways, loading bays and for turning or manoeuvring of vehicles shall be designed in generally accordance with Australian Standard AS2890 and be sealed to the specification and satisfaction of the City. - Car parking bays for standard vehicles must be 2700 mm wide and 5500 mm long. - Universally accessible (disabled) parking bays are to be provided in accordance with Table D3.5 contained in the Building Code of Australia where more than five [5] parking bays are required. - Prior to the publication of Australian Standard AS2890.6 universally accessible car parking bays are to be dimensioned in accordance with Australian Standard AS2890.1 with a minimum width of 3200 mm and minimum length of 5500 mm.
+Service vehicles shall enter and exit the site in forward gear. - All areas to be used for car parking, access ways, loading bays and for turning or manoeuvring of vehicles shall be designed in generally accordance with Australian Standard AS2890 and be sealed to the specification and satisfaction of the Council.
+All areas to be used for car parking, access ways, loading bays and for turning or manoeuvring of vehicles shall be designed in generally accordance with Australian Standard AS2890 and be sealed to the specification and satisfaction of the Council. - Gravel, crushed rock or cracker dust is unacceptable for trafficable areas. - Car parking bays for standard vehicles must be 2700 mm wide and 5500 mm long. - Universally accessible (disabled) parking bays are to be provided in accordance with Table D3.5 contained in the Building Code of Australia where more than five [5] parking bays are required. - Prior to the publication of Australian Standard AS2890.6 universally accessible car parking bays are to be dimensioned in accordance with Australian Standard AS2890.1 with a minimum width of 3200 mm and minimum length of 5500 mm.
 Upon publication AS2890.6 shall prevail. - Motorcycle bays with a minimum width of 1200 mm and length of 2500 mm are required where motorcycles or parts are sold or repaired, or for developments requiring the provision of fifty [50] or more car parking spaces.
-The provision of motorcycle bays are encouraged for all other developments providing public parking areas. - Public parking areas are to be lit in accordance with Australian Standard AS1158 Lighting for Roads and Public Spaces. - A traffic management report may be required where development is likely to have a significant impact on the local street network either through the volume or type of vehicle trips generated, where substantive or underground parking areas are proposed, or where heavy vehicles are required to manoeuvre within a site.
-Traffic management reports are typically required to: - Demonstrate that the likely impact of traffic including service vehicles accessing and exiting the site will not adversely impact on the locality. - Identify any engineering design modifications required to local roads. - Assess on-site manoeuvrability for service and oversize vehicles (turning templates with overhangs). - Assess parking and access way design against Australian Standard AS2890.
-Assess the location and design of parking for people with disabilities.
+The provision of motorcycle bays are encouraged for all other developments providing public parking areas. - Public parking areas are to be lit in accordance with Australian Standard AS1158 Lighting for Roads and Public Spaces.

+A traffic management report may be required where development is likely to have a significant impact on the local street network either through the volume or type of vehicle trips generated, where substantive or underground parking areas are proposed, or where heavy vehicles are required to manoeuvre within a site.
+Traffic management reports are typically required to:

+- Demonstrate that the likely impact of traffic including service vehicles accessing and exiting the site will not adversely impact on the locality. - Identify any engineering design modifications required to local roads. - Assess on-site manoeuvrability for service and oversize vehicles (turning templates with overhangs). - Assess parking and access way design against Australian Standard AS2890. - Assess the location and design of parking for people with disabilities.

-4.4.1 Crossovers:
+4.5.1 Crossovers

-As per City's specification.
+As per the Council's specification.
 It should be noted that different types of vehicles may require different design specifications, therefore when submitting the application it is important to state the use of the site and the type of vehicles that are expected to access the development.

-4.4.2 Provision for Cyclists and Pedestrians:
+4.5.2 Provision for Cyclists and Pedestrians